Editorial Photographer in San Francisco: Portraits With a Sense of Place

 A human-first approach to editorial work

 My focus is always on the person.
-Understanding their story helps guide the visual choices—light, setting, mood, and the small details that make a portrait feel natural.
+Understanding their story — their work, their context, their relationship to the space around them — helps guide every visual choice: light, setting, mood, and the small details that make a portrait feel natural rather than constructed.

 When photographing Lynda Watson, for example, her tools and desk became central to the image because it reflected her personality.
 With Mark Carpenter for DRAFT Magazine, the environment was rustic and familiar at his family home in Novato, giving the portrait its warmth.
 The portrait of Ernesto Sanchez in his studio for the cover of Marin Independent Journal required a quieter, more contemplative tone, while the farming families featured in Journal of Alta California were best photographed outdoors in the landscapes they know so well.